annabunches/advanced-spritesheet-export/readme.md

-# Advanced spritesheet functionality for Aseprite
+# Advanced spritesheet exporter for Aseprite

 This extension adds a more sophisticated spritesheet export command to Aseprite.